36 Weeks Pregnant

 When you have just four weeks to go, pretty much all your symptoms have to do with the fact that baby is almost here.
 Your 36 weeks pregnant symptoms may include:

-- Better ability to breathe.
-As baby descends into your pelvis, your lungs will have more space, and you’ll be able to breathe more deeply.
+- Improved breathing.
+As baby descends into your pelvis, your lungs will have more space and you’ll be able to breathe more deeply.
+Great news if you’ve been struggling with shortness of breath!

 - Pelvic discomfort.
 You’re feeling this one for the same reason you can breathe again!
 Baby is down low, putting pressure on your pelvis.
 Look out for signs of labor, though, including regular, persistent contractions.